 Forgiveness

-We are never more like Christ than when we chose to forgive.
-Every lasting relationship we have will at some point, need to experience forgiveness by one, or the other persons involved, and probably by both.
+We are never more like Christ than when we choose to forgive.
+Every lasting relationship we have will, at some point, need to experience forgiveness by one or the other persons involved, probably by both.

 Mark 11:25-26 “And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in heaven may forgive you your trespasses.
 But if ye do not forgive, neither will your Father which is in heaven forgive your trespasses.”